Date came into force or revised

 Group 4 applicants only:

-- Under the Independent School Act, Group 4 independent schools require bonding (in the form of an irrevocable letter of credit or surety bond).
+- Under the Independent School Act, Group 4 independent schools are required to submit an irrevocable letter of credit or surety bond by the prescribed deadline.
 For general information on bonding please see the Group 4 Independent School Bonding Policy.

-- Applicants should be aware that depending on circumstances, as a result of the requirements of the Bonding Act, a bond provided by a Group 4 applicant can take up to three years to return, even for a school that does not open.
-Prospective Group 4 schools are advised not to submit finalized bonding documents to the Ministry until after they have been notified whether or not they were successful at the interview stage.
+- Applicants are advised that as a result of the requirements of the Bonding Act, a bond provided by a Group 4 applicant can take up to three years to return, even for a school that does not open.

 Considerations

-- This policy applies to all proposed new schools wishing to receive certification as a B.C. independent school and to all entities offering schooling to 10 or more students, with the exception of the exempted entities described in Section 19(1) of the Independent School Act.
+- This policy applies to all proposed new schools wishing to receive certification as a B.C. independent school.
+All entities offering schooling to 10 or more students, with the exception of the exempted entities described in Section 19(1) of the Independent School Act are required to apply for certification as an independent school.

-- Authorities of formerly certified independent schools that have ceased to operate need to reapply in accordance with this policy if they seek to re-open.
+- Authorities of formerly certified independent schools that have ceased to operate and are seeking to re-open, would be considered to be opening a new school and need to reapply in accordance with this policy.

 - The New School Application Process follows an annual cycle, leading to a September school opening.
-Mid-year school start-ups will not be considered.
-Applications are only accepted for schools planning to commence operations the following September (i.e., it is not possible to apply more than one year in advance of a planned school’s opening).
+Mid-year school start-ups will not be contemplated.
+Applications are accepted only for schools planning to commence operations the following September (i.e., it is not possible to apply more than one year in advance of a planned school’s opening).

 - If successful at the Interview stage, early submission of required information, along with complete and satisfactory documentation will allow for prompt issuance of interim certification.